awsdocs/aws-parallelcluster-user-guide/doc_source/install-v3-configuring.md

 Head node instance type [t2.micro]:
 ```

 Choose the queue configuration\.
 Note: The AWS Batch scheduler only contain single queue\.
-The minimum and maximum size of the cluster of compute nodes is entered\.
+The maximum size of the cluster of compute nodes is entered\.
 This is measured in vCPUs\.

 ```
 Number of queues [1]: